MicrosoftDocs/Devices-docs/surface-hub/surface-hub-2s-nonglobal-admin.md

      ![Create security group for Hub admins](images/sh-create-sec-group.png)

-3. Open the group, select **Members**, and then choose **Add members** to enter the Administrator accounts that you wish to designate as non Global admins on Surface Hub 2S.
+3. Open the group, select **Members**, and then choose **Add members** to enter the Administrator accounts that you wish to designate as non Global admins on Surface Hub.
 To learn more about creating groups in Intune, see  [Add groups to organize users and devices](https://docs.microsoft.com/mem/intune/fundamentals/groups-add).

-### Create security group for Surface Hub 2S devices
+### Create security group for Surface Hub devices

 1. Repeat the previous procedure to create a separate security group for Hub devices; for example, **Surface Hub devices**.